Proserpine

 Proserpine is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Proserpine, as per the latest Census evaluation, 89.1% of dwellings were houses, with the remaining 10.9% consisting of semi-detached homes, apartments, and other types.
-This compares to Non-Metro Qld's figures of 74.7% houses and 25.3% other dwellings.
-Home ownership in Proserpine stood at 39.7%, with mortgaged properties at 37.7% and rented ones at 22.6%.
+Proserpine's dwelling structure, as per the latest Census, consisted of 89.1% houses and 10.9% other dwellings.
+In comparison, Non-Metro Qld had 74.7% houses and 25.3% other dwellings.
+Home ownership in Proserpine stood at 39.7%, with mortgaged dwellings at 37.7% and rented ones at 22.6%.
 The median monthly mortgage repayment was $1,560, lower than Non-Metro Qld's average of $1,700.
-The median weekly rent in Proserpine was $276, compared to $350 in Non-Metro Qld.
-Nationally, Proserpine's mortgage repayments were significantly lower at $1,560 than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median weekly rent in Proserpine was $276, compared to Non-Metro Qld's $350.
+Nationally, Proserpine's mortgage repayments were significantly lower at $1,560 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing